UnQOfficial/void/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have tested my changes on multiple environments (if applicable)
+- [ ] I have tested my changes on multiple Android devices (if applicable)
 - [ ] Any dependent changes have been merged and published in downstream modules